IceBreaker8/IceBreaker8/README.md

  ### Hi, I'm Ahmed

-  I'm a DevOps / Platform Engineer focused on building and running production Kubernetes clusters on bare metal — and I also write the microservices, full-stack apps, and Discord bots that run on top of them.
+  I'm a Software Engineer focused on building full stack applications and running production Kubernetes clusters on AWS/bare metal — and I also write the microservices, full-stack apps, and Discord bots that run on top of them.
 Most of my work revolves around GitOps, observability, and making sure things don't go down when they shouldn't.

   ---